Biophysics Research Internship Program for High School Students

-Together with prof. Raicu group and Physics teachers Kelsey Burke and Kevin Kane from Shorewood High, we organize the Biophysics Research Internship Program for high school students.
-Every year, 4-6 students from Shorewood High School are selected based on their grades, interest and potential.
-Students go through safety training, attend two session where they learn about optics, and are assigned a research project and a direct supervisor from the current laboratory members.
+The Biophysics Internship Program at UWM was established in 2016 by our lab and Prof. Racu’s group, in collaboration with science teachers from Shorewood High.
+Every year, 4-6 students from Shorewood High School are selected based on their grades, interest and potential, following an in-person interview.
+Students go through safety training, attend several teaching labs where they learn about optics, and are assigned a research project and a direct supervisor from the current laboratory members.
 In the final part, the students analyze their data, write a short report and present their data to their colleagues, teachers and parents.
 The students who graduate receive a diploma.

 Down to Earth Experimental Physics (DEEP)